karmab/kcli-ztp/docs/index.rst

 This script does the following things:

 -  Installs and enables httpd.
--  Evaluates rhcos openstack and qemu urls by leveraging ``openshift-baremetal-install coreos print-stream-json``
+-  Evaluates rhcos qemu url by leveraging ``openshift-baremetal-install coreos print-stream-json``
--  Fetches those images.
+-  Fetches this image
--  Patches *install-config.yaml* to point to those local images.
+-  Patches *install-config.yaml* to point to local image.

 Disconnected environment (Optional)
 ===================================